pin1yin1yu3yan2/.github/profile/README.md

 ### Advantages

 - **Easy to start**: For Chinese studied Pinyin which it is an *Compulsory Subjects* in primary school, without remembering any English word, can easily start with this language.
-- **Defence language**: There many ways that you can decrease the readability of Pin1Yin1 code.
+- **Defence language**: There are many ways that you can decrease the readability of Pin1Yin1 code.
 - **Highly customization**: You can change the key words and add limits on the original language.

 ## Projects